Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 \subsection{Subset-Sum Turing Machine}

-In this subsection we describe the Turing machine $\mathcal{M}_{\mathrm{SS}}$ that decides the Subset-Sum problem in the NP verifier simulation framework.
-The machine $\mathcal{M}_{\mathrm{SS}}$ uses a finite set of states and a finite tape alphabet, including digit symbols, circled digits $\{ \text{\circled{0},\circled{1},\dots,\circled{9}}\}$, structural markers (\texttt{@}, \texttt{\#}, \texttt{|}, \texttt{\_}, \texttt{;}), and a designated ``original symbol'' copy (\texttt{D}, \texttt{M}) used during matching and subtraction phases.
-The machine receives a target integer $T$ and a list of integers $a_1,a_2,\dots,a_n$ as an input, all encoded in decimal, and determines whether there exists a subset whose sum equals $T$.
+In this subsection, we describe the certificate-oblivious verifier Turing machine $M_{\mathrm{SS}}$ for the Subset-Sum problem.
+The machine $M_{\mathrm{SS}}$ employs a finite set of states and a finite tape alphabet, including standard digit symbols $\{0, 1, \dots, 9\}$, circled digits $\{\text{\circled{0}, \circled{1}, \dots, \circled{9}}\}$, and structural markers $\{\texttt{@}, \texttt{\#}, \texttt{|}, \texttt{\_}, \texttt{x}$.
+For the formal definition of transition rules, we use the symbols $D$ and $M$ as parameters representing arbitrary digits to describe the matching and subtraction phases concisely.
+The machine receives a target integer $T$ and a list of integers $a_1,a_2,\dots,a_n$ as an input, all encoded in decimal.
+It then determines whether a subset within the certificate area, excluding those masked by 'x', sums to $T$.
 The semantics are specified at the level of state transitions and head movements, together with the meaning of each state in the computational workflow.

 The input format is

 where the left-hand side specifies the target sum, the segment between ``@'' and ``\#'' encodes the set of input elements, and the segment to the right of ``\#'' represents a proposed certificate.